 There are a few reasons why someone would decide not to take Medicare, and a few that come to mind are listed below.

-- I have Veterans Affairs benefits
+• You have Veterans Affairs benefits.

-- Are very healthy and don’t need insurance, and I don’t even take prescription drugs.
+• You are very healthy and don’t need insurance, and I don’t even take prescription drugs.

 Let’s examine these common questions people ask when thinking about declining Medicare.